the0riginalgandalf/datacore-publisher/README.md

   - Insert Datacore Publisher Template at next line of cursor
 - Update datacore publish blocks
   - Update all Datacore Publish blocks for the files that correspond to the specified Source in settings.
-- Update datacore publish blocks and open publish panel
+- Update datacore publish blocks and open publish panel.
   - Same as "Update datacore publish blocks" and open publish panel.

 ## Inspirations